crispab/signup/README.md

 ```

 #### Acceptance tests ####
-The acceptance tests (step functions) are actually written in Java (and not Scala).
+The acceptance tests arr made BDD style in ScalaTst using Selenium and headless Chrome.
+They require the binaries
+Chrome and ChromeDriver to be installed in the test environemnt.

 To execute the acceptance tests:
 ```